Dyslexia support: @ 2 pm & 4pm each Tuesday.

-A cumulative, multi-sensory programme of learning to develop the skills essential for all areas of our education (maximum 6 learners).
-The aim is to improve confidence, develop friendships and acquire the basic skills that address common areas of those with dyslexia-type issues.
-Enrolling on this set of lessons, provides access for parents/carers/teachers to our free weekly online support, via Zoom.
+A cumulative, multi-sensory programme of learning to develop the skills essential for all areas of our education.
+The aim is to improve confidence, develop friendships, and acquire the basic skills that address common areas for those with neurodivergent profiles of strengths and weaknesses.

-Tutor: Jill is a home-educator, with almost thirty years experience assessing and supporting those with dyslexia, dysgraphia and dyscalculia.
-Dyslexic herself, she has a daughter who is also dyslexic and dyspraxic.
-Those with ASD learning profiles, extremely welcome!
+Tutor: Jill is a home-educator, with over thirty years of experience assessing and supporting those with dyslexia, dysgraphia and dyscalculia.
+Dyslexic, and dyscalculic and with a recent diagnosis of ADHD, she has a daughter who is also dyslexic and dyspraxic.
+Those with ASD learning profiles are extremely welcome!
+Around 99% of our learners have a diagnosis of ASD or are on the pathway.

 What’s going to be covered in these lessons?